rachelanna4/the-quality-times/README.md

 You should see a message in the console that tells you the app is listening on port 9090.

-The API should now be accessible through this link - [Click here to access the local API](http://localhost:9090/api).
+When running this command, the API should also be locally accessible through this link - [Click here to access the local API](http://localhost:9090/api).